Tagged architecture

 In computer science, a tagged architecture is a type of computer architecture where every word of memory constitutes a tagged union, being divided into a number of bits of data, and a tag section that describes the type of the data: how it is to be interpreted, and, if it is a reference, the type of the object that it points to.

 Precursors

-Some early systems use tagging of data in memory but do not have all of the characteristics now consider to be part of tagged architectures.
+Some early systems use tagging of data in memory but do not have all of the characteristics now considered to be part of tagged architectures.

 RCA 601

 The RCA 601 has a 3-bit tag register and a 3-bit tag for every 24-bit half-word.
 Every instruction can request a test for equal or unequal tag, and cause a maskable interrupt if the specified match fails.
 There is no architectural connection between the tag and the contents of the half-word; it is strictly determined by the software.